stackspheresolutions/civicease.guidebook/content/certificates/download-income-certificate-online.md

 1. Attach documents in the recommended file size and file types
 2. After uploading the documents, click **'Make Payment'**
 3. After uploading everything, click **'Make payment'** and proceed
-4. After clicking **'Terms and Conditions'**, click **'Make Payment'** and choose the payment method that suits you to make the payment
+4. After clicking **'Terms and Conditions'**, click **'Make Payment'** and choose the payment method that suits you to make the payment and pay Rs.60 as the application charge.

 ### Step 7: Download Certificate